 The calming light blue sky, the depths of the oceans, the sparkling lakes and streams – blue hues remind us of natural elements.
 This colour is often touted to have calming psychological effects and to slow down respiration and blood pressure.

-However, a pastel blue that reminds us of the clear sky can come across as unpleasantly cold on walls and furnishings.
+However, a pastel blue that looks reminds us of the clear sky can come across as cool on walls and furnishings.
 Light blues tend to work best in a room that receives ample natural light.
 If that’s not possible, then balance the coolness within the blue with warm hues in furniture and fabrics.
 Darker blues emit feelings of knowledge, power and trust and can work well as a dominant pigment in a space.

 How to use it?
 To utilise blue’s calming effects, use warmer shades such as periwinkle or turquoise in social areas.
 Navy blue works best in home offices to evoke an air of professionalism.